carloscarvajal6/Getting-and-cleaning-data-project/CodeBook.md

 ## 4) Appropriately labels the data set with descriptive variable names.

+Use the gsub function to adapt the existing text into a "better looking" (sexier? :P) text.
+Looking at names() to see what needs to be modified.

 ## 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.